anapdh/js-capstoneproject/README.md

 To run all the tests, type on your terminal the command `jest` or `npm test`.

-PS: you need to have jest installed in your computer.
-If you're having any errors, please, type ```npm install --save-dev jest```, or follow the [Jest Documentation to install it globally](https://archive.jestjs.io/docs/en/22.x/getting-started.html#running-from-command-line).
+PS: you need to have [jest](https://jestjs.io/) installed on your computer.
+If you have any errors, please, type ```npm install --save-dev jest```, or follow the [Jest Documentation to install it globally](https://archive.jestjs.io/docs/en/22.x/getting-started.html#running-from-command-line).

 ## Authors